Arkhe-ff15/multimodal-stock-prediction/README.md

 - **Institution**: ESI SBA
 - **Research Group**: FF15

+**Framework Status**: Production-ready research framework with academic-quality temporal decay methodology.
+Ready for academic evaluation and publication with completion of statistical testing framework.

 **Disclaimer**: This software is developed for academic research purposes.
-Not intended for commercial trading or investment decisions.
+The temporal decay sentiment methodology represents a novel research contribution suitable for peer review and publication.